 Seminar: A ninety-minute seminar is held each week for the predoctoral interns.
 Presentations, which include both single sessions and ongoing modules, are taught by TCS staff and with occasional invited guest speakers.
 They may be both didactic and experiential in nature.
 The current seminar schedule includes: Psychological Testing, Professional Ethics, Multicultural Issues; Working with Self-Injurious Clients; Working with GLBT Clients; Practical Psychopharmacology; Brief Psychotherapy; Eating Disorders; Personality Disorders; and substance abuse treatment, among others.
+Interns attend an additional hour-long weekly seminar on psychological assessment.
 In addition, interns meet regularly with the training director to review learning goals, solicit feedback about the internship experience, and deal with any areas of concern related to program administration.

 Staff In-Service Training: Interns join the staff for departmental in-service.
 Invited speakers from both within the Temple Community as well as the greater Philadelphia area join us for a two hour lunch-time presentation.
 More elaborate half or full-day in-services are typically offered each year, often in conjunction with other departments within the University.

 Weekly staff meeting: Interns attend a two-hour, weekly staff meeting with all TCS staff.
-The meeting deals with routine administrative issues, updating the notice board of TCS sponsored events, a voluntary "check-in", detailed discussion of departmental policies and procedures as needed, and a review of "hot file" cases of students in crisis.
+The meeting addresses routine administrative issues, updating the notice board of TCS sponsored events, detailed discussion of departmental policies and procedures as needed, and a review of "hot file" cases of students in crisis.